Go hiking and explore Mount Mitake (Mitakesan), a worshiped mountain in Tokyo

 Be sure and get a map of hiking trails at the Cable car stations or at the visitor center on the way to Mitake-jinja shrine.
 There are many hiking routes and you can easily be lost without a map.

 Getting to Mitake-jinja Shrine

-From Mitakesan cable car station to Mitake-jinja Shrine is about a 30-min walk on a paved path.
-On the way to the shrine you walk pass a visitor center, Shukubo temple lodgings, and then you will see a large Torii shrine gate on the left after walking through a narrow souvenir shop street.
-Now, you are at the beginning of stone stairways, long stretches leading to the shrine.
-It is tough but you will be rewarded with the superb views up there.
+From Mitakesan cable car station to Mitake-jinja Shrine is about a 30-min walk on a paved path where you find a visitor center and Shukubo temple lodgings.
+After walking through a narrow souvenir shop street, you will see a large Torii shrine gate on the left, and now you are at the beginning of stone stairways, long stretches leading to the shrine.
+It is tough, but you will be rewarded with the superb views up there.

 There is a starting point of hiking trails on the way to Mitake-jinja Shrine.

-On the stone stair way from the Torii shrine gate to Mitake-jinja shrine there is a starting point of hiking routes (on the left side) where you can take the one to start your hiking.
-For example, one of the trails leads to Nanayo waterfall and it will be a one-hour walk.
+On the stone stair way from the Torii shrine gate to Mitake-jinja shrine, there is a starting point of hiking routes (on the left side) where you can take the one up to your choice.
+(The map you got at the cable station will help you to select) For example, one of the trails leads to Nanayo waterfall and it will be a one-hour walk.

 The trails around Miteke-jinja Shrine are good for both new and experienced hikers.
 The routes stretching deep inside of Mt.
 Mitake and the surrounding mountains are only for experienced, well-equipped hikers.
 Any of hikers should be prepared and be careful when walking on rocks and ground covered with muddy leaves.